almostrealism/flowtree/README.md

 limitations under the License.
 ```

-The simplicity of these libraries will hopefully make up for the fact that I have limitted time to write documentation.
+The simplicity of these libraries will hopefully make up for the fact that I have limited time to write documentation.
 Please feel free to contact me with questions if you have them.

 #### Common ####